giantrocketship/grs-standards/README.md

 When updating these specifications:

-1. Make changes to the relevant markdown file in `sections/`
+1. Change the relevant file in `sections/`
-2. Test examples and code snippets thoroughly
+2. Test examples and code snippets
-3. Create a clear commit message explaining the change
+3. Write a clear commit message
 4. Ensure consistency across all documentation

 ## Questions?